artsy/artsy.github.io/_posts/2022-09-08-patterns-with-suspense.markdown

 Now that suspense is properly understood lets get to some common patterns that one can use to get around the gotchas.
-Suspense is new; it's like the transition period when Functional Components (FCs) came out and people were moving from class based components to hooks.
+Suspense is new; it's like the transition period when hooks came out and people were moving from class-based components with explicit lifecycle methods to functional components with hooks.
 And remember when render props were a thing?
 They were a way to use dependency injection to "inject" props into a component, allowing us to share data dependencies across a react tree.
 That pattern was cool at the time but it wasn't without its headaches, and the community hadn't